cdkini/AlgoBot/README.md

 - `Environment`: LeetCode

 These defaults can be viewed and altered at any time using the `config` option.
-Note that matches are made and sent out at 11:00PM EST each day so any changes or `cancel` cmds will need to be made before then.
+Note that matches are made and sent out at `05:00AM EST` each day so any changes or `cancel` cmds will need to be made before then.

 It is important to note that matches are made based on similarity of profiles to ensure equitable, rewarding interviews.
 Please take the time to review your config to ensure it matches your preferences and experience level.